These regulations and revised tariffs were agreed at the Committee meeting held on the 9th September 2019.

-The new tariffs will apply from 1st April 2016 and will be reviewed annually.
+The new tariffs will also apply from 1st November 2019.

 All boat owners must remain members of the club while their boats are in the boat park.